Why marketers are eyeing up Periscope on its first birthday

 Brand Republic have put together a list of top tips for brands wanting to use Periscope as a marketing tool.
 These tips include;

 - Broadcasting valuable content to your followers, whether that comes ‘in the form of knowledge, […] a 10% discount code, or […] the warm fuzzy feeling they get from watching a beautiful sunset’.

-- Allowing the audience to interact with, be part of, discuss and even control the content being created to give a feeling of ownership and creativity to your consumers.
+- Allowing the audience to interact with, be part of, discuss and even control the content being created.
+This gives a feeling of ownership and creativity to your consumers.

 For a platform only one year old, Periscope already has enormous reach and its scope for continued growth is immense.
-As marketers grow in confidence with the platform, it looks likely more and more brands will be buying into the creative possibilities available and reap the rewards of encouraging their consumers to explore the world through someone else’s eyes.
+As we grow in confidence with Periscope marketing, it looks likely more brands will buy into its creative possibilities.
+Will you reap the rewards of encouraging their consumers to explore the world through someone else’s eyes?

 Need a little more advice on Periscope marketing or help with your advertising?
 Then please get in touch with the experts at Think OTB.